raimondas-27/goods_and_services/readme.md

-# Simple Pseudo goods and orders app  backend
+# Simple Pseudo orders back end

-Simple goods and orders api. we use mongo for database.
+Simple goods and services backend api. we use mongo for database.

 ### Features

-1. add order or good to cart
+1. add good and service to cart
-2. cart rder or good quantity control
+2. good and service item quantity control
-3. remove rder or good from cart
+3. remove item from good and service
-4. sort rder or good by category
+4. sort good and service by category
-5. simple pseudo login to differentiate users by their cart

 ## Installation